Can supervise: YES

 Copyright © 2017, American Concrete Institute.
 All rights reserved.
 An experimental investigation was carried out on concrete into the effectiveness of integral permeability-reducing admixtures as possible alternatives to the traditional external waterproofers.
 The efficiency of hydrophobic water repellents and crystalline pore blockers were evaluated in concretes incorporating fixed water-cementitious materials ratio (w/cm) and different cementitious material types covering OPC, fly ash, and granulated blast-furnace slag.
 Three different test methods were employed to evaluate the water penetration resistance of concrete.
 To isolate the benefits that are achieved by varying the mixture design parameters, statistical factorial analysis of variances was carried out to discover the significance of each variable.
 Results indicated that the effect of w/cm and cementitious material is more pronounced compared to the addition of permeability-reducing admixtures.
 It was also demonstrated that the admixtures can be effective in reducing water penetration; however, their effect is varied in different mixtures.
 Caution must be exercised when using such admixtures in different concrete mixtures.

-Foster, SJ, Stewart, MG, Loo, M, Ahammed, M & Sirivivatnanon, V 2016, 'Calibration of Australian Standard AS3600 Concrete Structures: part I statistical analysis of material properties and model error', AUSTRALIAN JOURNAL OF STRUCTURAL ENGINEERING, vol. 17, no. 4, pp. 242-253.View/Download from: UTS OPUS or Publisher's site
+Foster, SJ, Stewart, MG, Loo, M, Ahammed, M & Sirivivatnanon, V 2016, 'Calibration of Australian Standard AS3600 Concrete Structures: part I statistical analysis of material properties and model error', AUSTRALIAN JOURNAL OF STRUCTURAL ENGINEERING, vol. 17, no. 4, pp. 242-253.View/Download from: Publisher's site

-Stewart, MG, Foster, S, Ahammed, M & Sirivivatnanon, V 2016, 'Calibration of Australian Standard AS3600 concrete structures part II: reliability indices and changes to capacity reduction factors', AUSTRALIAN JOURNAL OF STRUCTURAL ENGINEERING, vol. 17, no. 4, pp. 254-266.View/Download from: UTS OPUS or Publisher's site
+Stewart, MG, Foster, S, Ahammed, M & Sirivivatnanon, V 2016, 'Calibration of Australian Standard AS3600 concrete structures part II: reliability indices and changes to capacity reduction factors', AUSTRALIAN JOURNAL OF STRUCTURAL ENGINEERING, vol. 17, no. 4, pp. 254-266.View/Download from: Publisher's site

 Sirivivatnanon, V, Thomas, WA & Waye, K 2012, 'Determination of free chlorides in aggregates and concrete', Australian Journal of Structural Engineering, vol. 12, no. 2, pp. 151-158.